 - When you’re in the market, be prepared for a little bit of hassling and don’t shy away from haggling.
 The owners of these shops see you as possible buyers of their Moroccan spices, woven rugs, etc. If you’re not interested, be firm with them.
 And, if you decide to haggle, be sure you stick to your maximum budget and consider walking away if they don’t want to meet you there.

-Need More Info About Culture and Tradition in Marrakech
+Culture and Tradition in Morocco

 Marrakech is a multicultural city and a great example of a peaceful city with a rich history.
 The culture, traditions, and people of the red city all reflect the influence of Berber, Arab and Muslim civilizations because of the huge Berber inhabitant.
 We hope this piece of information will help you better understand the culture of Marrakech.
 For more information about Moroccan culture generally, view our recent post about interesting facts about Morocco.
 We wish you a good stay in Marrakech!